dogweather/forkful/content/en/rust/html-and-the-web/downloading-a-web-page.md

 weight: 42
 ---

-## What & Why?

-Downloading a web page means grabbing the data it contains.
-Programmers do this to get information, automate tests, scrape data, or check site availability.

 ## How to:
 Let's download a web page using Rust's `reqwest` crate, which provides a simple, asynchronous API for making HTTP requests.

 First, add `reqwest` and `tokio` to your `Cargo.toml`: